 Currently Downtown Presbyterian Church is involved in several efforts to embody God's steadfast compassion and creative transformation in our world.
 Together we ...

-- Welcome homeless neighbors into our building through the Rochester Area Interfaith Hospitality Network
+- Welcome neighbors without homes into our building through the Rochester Area Interfaith Hospitality Network

 - Collect and distribute food through the Community Food Cupboard